top of page

 Photobooth Technician and lifestyle photographer.

-Before his first day training at Fotoautomat Portugal, Mauro had never stepped inside an analog photobooth.
-Now, he’s learning its language — the alchemy of chemistry, timing, and troubleshooting that keeps a 55 year-old machine alive.
+Before his first day training at Fotoautomat Portugal, Mauro had never even stepped inside an analog photobooth.
+Today he is a devout photobooth nerd.
+A dedicated tech, eager to keep learning this niche century-old technology and patiently troubleshooting what keeps our 55 year-old machine alive.

 In a field where most of the old masters are gone, Mauro is proof that the craft can still be learned, and that the knowledge doesn’t have to die with the last generation of booth engineers.